marcidy/exiting_arduino/docs/source/architecture_introduction.rst

 Saving Results
 --------------
 Ok, took a while, but we're finally here.
+Let's talk about getting the output from our operations.

-We established a Z register, and we saw that we can move values from it to A and B.
+We established a Z register, and we saw that we can move values from it to A and B.  We'll use that as the result.

 Z is going to be a very special register, however.
-It will always be the result from the last instruction, meaning based on the instruction op code and inputs, it will store the output.
+It will always be the result from the last instruction, meaning based on the instruction op code and inputs, the value in Z will *always* be something, since the last operation always did something.
+But it will also be changing during certain operations.
+MOV and STO don't change it, but the rest do.

+Basically, Z is wired to the parts of the processor which actually do the operations.
+This, again, is just a bunch of logic gates, and will be covered elsewhere.
+Right now all our registers at 2 bits wide, and our operations can handle 2 bit inputs, but we only specific single bit outputs.
+Let's assume the outputs of the logic operations can always be as big as the inputs.
+Again, I'll cover this in a Digital Locic section at some point.

 Back in :ref:`instructions` we saw all the possible inputs and outputs, but we didn't see how to use the output.
 Now we always will have access to the output of the last instruction as the *value* in register Z.  We decided that, we selected Z as the register which stores the Output from each instruction.
 Z now has a *special function*, and is referred to as a *special funtion register*.  `Who said naming things is hard <https://martinfowler.com/bliki/TwoHardThings.html>`_?

 Special Function Registers
 ==========================
-The processor itself controls what's in Z.  And we're going to make it read only.
-This is so we don't accidentally change the output from an operation before we save the result of that operation.
+The processor itself controls what's in Z.  And we, as the designers, are going to make it read only.
+This is so we (or anyone else) won't accidentally change the output from an operation before we save the result of that operation.

 We will not allow putting anything in Z, we will only allow reading from it.
 STO 1 Z won't work, and MOV A Z won't work, but MOV Z B will.

 We've defined a set of access controls on the register Z that the processor enforces.
-We haven't said how, that's beyond the scope of this guide, but it's just some set of logic operations the processor manages, a bunch of transitors and logic gates which make a stupid decisison.
-However, we know also have defined a set of *illegal instructions*.
+We haven't said how, that's beyond the scope of this guide, but it's just some set of logic operations the processor manages, a bunch of transitors and logic gates which make a decisison.
+Since op codes are binary, and so are register addressing, you can see how it would be possible to identify an instruction which attempted to write to Z.

+Now we also have defined a set of *illegal instructions*.
 Z cannot be the second argument in a STO or MOV instruction.
 We can communicate this back to whoever is designing a compilier for our architecture.
 Never create these instructions!
 They will fail!

-How big is Z, as in how many bits does it have?
-Right now, the output from all our instructions is just one bit.
-Z could be only 1 bit.
-That seems out of line with the definition of our other registers, but we can just assume that's the case.
-We'll have to make sure that we pay attention to where bits are going in any case, since Z can be loaded in to A or B.

 It probably makes sense to make all memory locations the same size.
-But we also need to pay attention to where all the bits are going.
+We don't strictly have to, but then we need to pay attention to the size of the data we're loading from registers which aren't the same size.
+We also need to pay attention to where all the bits are going.
 We'll leave that alone for now, it's like all other things here:  Make a decision, and make sure all other operations respect that decision.

 Programming with Registers
 ==========================